michaelkolesidis/michaelkolesidis.com/README.md

 ## Acknowledgements

-A huge thanks to everyone (from friends and colleagues to the anonymous people of the internet) who supported me and provided me with valuable feedback throught the development process.
+A huge thanks to everyone (from friends and colleagues to the anonymous people of the internet) who supported me and provided me with valuable feedback throughout the development process.

 ## License